keptn/keptn.github.io/content/docs/0.7.x/quality_gates/get_started/index.md

 **Note:** It is not needed to create the stage, since it is declared in the Shipyard that is applied during the project creation.

-## Configure Keptn to use your SLI-provider
+## Configure Keptn to use your SLI-provider and add SLIs

 Depending on the monitoring solution you have in place, a corresponding SLI-provider needs to be running inside Keptn.
 This SLI-provider gets its queries for the individual metrics from the [Service-Level Indicator (SLI)](../sli/#service-level-indicator) config.